junxit/us-congress-bills-112/metadata.md

 - 2011-09-02 — Introduced in House
 - 2011-09-02 — Introduced in House
 - 2011-09-02 — Referred to the House Committee on Transportation and Infrastructure.
+- 2011-09-06 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2011-09-08 — Committee Consideration and Mark-up Session Held.
+- 2011-09-08 — Ordered to be Reported (Amended) by Voice Vote.
+- 2011-09-08 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2011-10-03 — Placed on the Union Calendar, Calendar No. 150.
+- 2011-10-03 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-229.
+- 2011-10-03 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-229.